 Do you want to learn more about the endangered Southern Resident Killer Whales, explore coastal BC and play some nature games along the way?
 Time to Xplore!

 Southern Resident Killer Whales are endangered.
 They struggle to find enough food to eat and are vulnerable to contaminants.
-Noise pollution and disruption from boats interfere with their hunt for prey.
+Noise and disruption from boats interfere with their hunt for prey.

 The 2021 Management Measures have been put in place to reduce disturbance from boats and to protect Chinook Salmon, an important food source for Southern Resident Killer Whales.